ntvinhit/zustand-constate/README.md

 };
 ```

 Hmm, if you want some effect, like increase the count for each three seconds?
-Let's use the power of zustand.
+Let's use the power of ```constate```.

 Just add a hook creation to the second parameter of ```createZustandConstate```